 The main feature of the semantic search engine — it helps you to process natural language, automatically extracting object attributes from search queries.
 It also finds relationships between different entry characteristics that are later used for efficient data retrieval.

-Search algorithms are various: different algorithms are used to find different types of data.
+There are various search algorithms: different algorithms are used to find different types of data.
 Applying the wrong algorithm to the specific data may lead to significant performance loss, and common data lookups may take much more time than expected.

 Another fact that should be taken into consideration – the existing implementations of specific search algorithms.
 The most popular programming languages to build search engines are Python, Java, PHP, Ruby, and C#.
 You can easily find various implementations on GitHub.